Your attention is drawn to the following notes relating to the insurance you have arranged, or wish to arrange with us.

 16.6 To the extent permissible under Regulations, the aggregate liability of ourselves and our group companies to you, and where applicable, your group companies in respect of all losses howsoever caused, including those arising as a result of breach of contract, statutory duty, negligence or any other act or omission or breach of duty shall be limited to £10 million.

 17.1 Unless we agree otherwise the law applicable to these Terms of Business will be:

 (a) the law applying in that part of the United Kingdom, the Channel Islands or Isle of Man where you normally live or (if applicable) the first named policyholder lives.

 (b) in the case of a business or organisation the law applying in that part of the United Kingdom, the Channel Islands or Isle of Man where you have your principal place of business.

 (c) should neither of the above be applicable, the law of England and Wales will apply.

 18.1 All communication and any documentation relating to your insurance needs or policy will be in English.

 18.2 If English is not your first language we are happy, with your express consent, to discuss your policy with your authorised representative however all policy documentation and written correspondence issued will be in English.

-M J Touzel (Insurance Brokers) Ltd trading as Islands Insurance is registered in Jersey No. 2589 at Kingsgate House, 55 The Esplanade, St Helier and is regulated by the Jersey Financial Services Commission (JFSC) under the Financial Services (Jersey) Law 1998 for General Insurance Mediation Business (No: GIMB 0046).
-A Member of the NFU Mutual Group of Companies.
+M J Touzel (Insurance Brokers) Ltd trading as Islands Insurance is registered in Jersey No. 2589 at Kingsgate House, 55 The Esplanade, St Helier, Jersey JE1 4HQ and is regulated by the Jersey Financial Services Commission (JFSC) under the Financial Services (Jersey) Law 1998 for General Insurance Mediation Business (No: GIMB 0046).
+A member of the NFU Mutual Group of Companies.